itzwoki/BlogPlatform-FastApi-Backend/README.md

 Testing

-You can test the API using tools like Postman or Insomnia.
+You can test the API using tools like Postman.
 Use the JWT token obtained from the login route for authenticated requests.